Susumu Chiba: Biography

 When Chiba was in college, he joined a production company because he was interested in acting and wanted to try something different from his baseball career.
 At the production company, he studied basic theatrical skills, but rather than studying acting with the aim of becoming an actor, he was more interested in "having fun" with his friends.
 He was not satisfied with the lessons offered by the production company, and he began to organize study sessions with volunteers.
 At this point, he was still thinking of acting and work as "separate things."
-It wasn't until he moved to Office Osawa, which handles a lot of narration work, that he became fully aware of voice acting as a profession.
+It was not until he moved to Office Osawa, which handles a lot of narration work, that he became fully aware of voice acting as a profession.

 His first job involved narrating a commercial.
 The role that left the deepest impression on him was the role he played in the TV anime Hikaru no Go, as Fujiwara no Sai.
-Since he had read the original manga, when he heard the news of the anime adaptation, he auditioned wondering who was going to play which role, later finding out he was going to play Sai, which felt strange for him.
+Since Chiba had read the original manga, when he heard the news of the anime adaptation, he auditioned wondering who was going to play which role.
+He later learned that he would be voicing Sai, which felt strange for him.
 He was very enthusiastic about playing Sai, but on the other hand, he felt that it was not his role.
-Even when he watched reruns of the anime, he had the feeling that it wasn't his voice, and although Sai was the role of an insubstantial being, Chiba felt the same way about himself.
+Even when he watched reruns of the anime, Chiba had the feeling that it was not his voice.
+Although Sai was the role of an insubstantial being, Chiba felt the same way about himself.